Review of official meat controls

 Work across Europe

 In July 2009, the European Commission's published a report on the experience gained from the implementation of the hygiene regulations in 2006.
 The report stated that the overall experience of the food hygiene package was positive and that there was no need for a fundamental overhaul.

-The European Commission started discussions in 2010 on potential changes to the system of meat controls.
-Three round-table meetings have been held with Member States, European stakeholders and international trading partners.
+The Commission started discussions in 2010 on potential changes to official meat controls in slaughterhouses.
+In order to inform the review, three round-table meetings were held with Member States, European stakeholders and international trading partners.

-In May 2010, the Commission issued a mandate to EFSA to carry out risk assessments on current meat controls and to request technical assistance to define alternative approaches to inspection.
-EFSA’s work has been prioritised by species and its scientific advice (this advice is also known as opinions) on pig inspection was published in October 2011.
-Further opinions are expected in mid-2012 for poultry and mid-2013 for the remainder of the work.
-More information about the EFSA mandate and its opinion on pig inspection can be found at the link below.
+In May 2010, the Commission asked the European Food Safety Authority (EFSA) to carry out risk assessments on current meat controls and recommend alternative approaches to inspection.
+EFSA’s work was prioritised by species and its scientific advice (this advice is also known as opinions) on pig inspection was published in October 2011,and on poultry in June 2012.
+A further opinion on the remainder species is expected by summer 2013.
+More information about the EFSA mandate and its opinions on meat inspection can be found at the link below.